huboshen/V-Flappy-Bird/README.md

 ## Demo
 https://huboshen.github.io/v-flappy-bird/

+## How to use it
+:baby_chick: Click "space" or "enter" to start/control/restart the game.
+:iphone: If you are on a mobilephone, press the screen.

 ## Installation
 Clone the repository and go to the project root directory, then install the npm packages by
 ```bash